EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 1. User navigates to example.com
 2. User enters username and password
 3. User is promted for OTP
-4. User reads short numeric code from OTP generator.
+4. User reads short numeric code from OTP generator
 5. User types OTP into web page

 If the user is tricked into entering their login details on phishing site, 2FA does no good.
 They will have given their password and OTP to the phising site, which can then forward that on to the real site and impersonate the user.
-The only frustration OTP's provide to an attacker attempting this is they have a short window to forward those credentials before the OTP is expired.
+The only frustration OTPs provide to an attacker attempting this is they have a short window to forward those credentials before the OTP is expired.
-In practice this is not an issue as the easiest way of phising a site is setting up a reverse proxy to it, in which case the credentials are forwared in real time.
+In practice this is not an issue as the easiest way of phishing a site is setting up a reverse proxy to it, in which case the credentials are forwared in real time.

 The login procedure using a U2F token goes like this:
 1. User navigates to example.com